GTPB/ELIXIR-Train-the-Trainer-Dev/bin/build_lesson/mock/S1E2-Introduction - Training techniques that enhance learner participation and engagement.md

 ---
-title: "Introduction - Training techniques that enhance learner participation and engagement"
-teaching: 18
 exercises: 0
+keypoints:
+- LOs, LEs, content, assessments, evaluate.
+outcomes:
+- Clearly identify the 5 steps of instruction design.
 questions:
-- "What steps should a trainer follow in order to prepare and deliver an effective course?"
+- What steps should a trainer follow in order to prepare and deliver an effective course?
-outcomes:
-- "Clearly identify the 5 steps of instruction design."
-keypoints:
-- "LOs, LEs, content, assessments, evaluate."
+slides_url: someurl
+teaching: 18
+title: S1E2-Introduction - Training techniques that enhance learner participation and engagement

 ---